|

 307. conversant

-(usually followed by `with') well informed about or knowing thoroughly
+well informed about or knowing thoroughly

 308. converse

-carry on a conversation
+carry on a discussion

 309. convex